 Recipe Notes

-Note 3: Serving suggestion: One of our favorite ways to enjoy these Bakery M&M Cookies is to use them in an ice cream cookie sandwich -- they're perfect for this!
-Put a big scoop of some good vanilla bean ice cream on the bottom of one cookie and add another cookie right on top.
+Note 3: One of my favorite ways to enjoy these Bakery M&M Cookies is to use them in an ice cream cookie sandwich!
+Put a big scoop of vanilla bean ice cream on the bottom of one cookie and add another cookie on top.
 Press it together gently and enjoy!

 Serving: 1serving | Calories: 298kcal | Carbohydrates: 39g | Protein: 3g | Fat: 14g | Saturated Fat: 9g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 4g | Trans Fat: 1g | Cholesterol: 59mg | Sodium: 260mg | Potassium: 66mg | Fiber: 1g | Sugar: 25g | Vitamin A: 434IU | Vitamin C: 1mg | Calcium: 35mg | Iron: 1mg